sheabunge/bp-security-check/README.md

 ## Installation

-This plugin extends the functionality of [BuddyPress](http://wordpress.org/extend/plugins/buddypress), which must be installed for this plugin to work
+This plugin extends the functionality of [BuddyPress](http://wordpress.org/plugins/buddypress), which must be installed for this plugin to work

 1. Upload `bp-security-check.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the __(Plugins > Installed Plugins)__ menu in WordPress
 3. Done!
 The plugin has no settings to configure, just install and activate

 ## Changelog

+### 1.1
+* Updated to support translations
+* Use mt_rand() function instead of rand()
+* Add code documentation
+* Use proper class methods, not completely static
+* Ensure that the sum never equals 0

 ### 1.0.1
 * Remove buggy multiplication and division functionality